egn-egn/egn-egn.github.io/index.md

 cp slack.py custom-discord.py
 ```

 The **Slack's** scripts were made by the Wazuh team to integrate with Slack via webhook, we can modify them to work with Discord webhook instead.
-Practically the only modification needed for that to work is going to be the in the **slack.py** **generate_msg()** function.
+Practically, the only modification needed for that to work is going to be the in the **slack.py** **generate_msg()** function.

 Before we talk code, i think it's good to understand how a integration is triggered and how you can control what types of alerts will trigger it.

-Open the configuration file the Wazuh manager **ossec.conf**
+Open the configuration file of the Wazuh manager, **ossec.conf**
 ```markdown
 vim /var/ossec/etc/ossec.conf
 ```